-If the Jupiter mount is well-developed, the person is enthusiastic in any new endeavor.
-It indicates honor, ability to manage and control, as well as the tendency to be religious.
+If the Jupiter mount is well-developed, the person is enthusiastic about any new endeavor.
+It indicates honor, the ability to manage and control, as well as the tendency to be religious.

 It’s a good indication that the person will be successful in business.
 It is told that people who have this mount well developed will retain good hearing power till old age, but men may tend towards baldness with years.